 The Work Program started in July 2012 as a replacement for the Saturday at Work Program.
 The Saturday at Work Program contract with The Village Network was terminated in June 2012 due to a loss of funding from the state RECLAIM grant.
 The Work Program is designed to provide an immediate response to youth who violate their probation or fail to complete their community service.
 The program also allows youth with difficult schedules or circumstances and who need direct supervision, an avenue to complete community service hours.
 The program allows five juveniles per program day to complete community service hours under the direct supervision of two probation staff.
 The program is scheduled for one day each month, eight hours per day.
 Work sites vary according to the availability in the community and weather conditions.
 The program is funded through the RECLAIM Ohio Grant and operates on a fiscal year from July 1 through June 30.
-In FY 2012, there were 77 referrals made to the program.
-Of the 77 referrals 67 were successful, 5 were excused due to illness, and 5 were unexcused.
+In FY 2013, there were 78 referrals made to the program.
+Of the 78 referrals, 68 were successful, four were excused due to illness, and six were unexcused.
 CHEMICAL ABUSE & BEHAVIOR PROGRAM The Chemical Abuse and Behavior (CAB) group is a program initiated by the probation department in 2011.
 The group focuses on substance abuse and behavior issues and uses various curriculums addressing thinking errors, relationship building, problem solving skills, etc. The group is run by a certified substance abuse counselor from Catholic Charities.
-The Court contracts with Catholic Charities to provide this service, which is paid for by the RECLAIM Ohio grant.
+The Court contracts with Catholic Charities to provide this service, which is paid out of the RECLAIM Ohio grant.
 A youth may be assigned to this group as a result of a positive drug screen, as a sanction for possession or usage of illegal substances/paraphernalia, or as part of an aftercare plan following a more intensive treatment program.
 The group meets Thursdays after school and is interactive by design.
-In 2012, 19 youth were referred to the program; 2 girls and 17 boys.
-All successfully completed the program.
-TRUANCY ENFORCEMENT MONITORING PROGRAM (T.E.M.P.)
-The judicial system seeks to keep youth in school and receiving an education for their future.
-A probation officer of the Court serves as a monitor for T.E.M.P., a program that monitors youth who have been adjudicated as truant and must become compliant with a court order of attendance.
+In 2013, 24 youth were referred to the program; nine girls and 15 boys.
+TRUANCY ENFORCEMENT MONITORING PROGRAM (TEMP) The judicial system seeks to keep youth in school and receiving an education.
+A probation officer of the Court serves as a monitor for TEMP, a program that monitors youth who have been adjudicated as truent and that monitors youth who have been adjudicated as truant and must become compliant with a Court order of attendance.
 The monitor investigates the causes for youth who continue to be truant after the initial adjudication.
 The monitor enforces the initial adjudication, leading to further sanctions from the Court on non-compliance issues with the initial Court order.

-In 2012, 96 youth were monitored for Court Ordered attendance.
-Forty-three youth were terminated from the list and 53 youth are still being actively monitored.
-There have been seven warnings and 96 additional motions filed with the Court for further sanctions including time served at the Linda Martin Attention Center and community service hours.
+In 2013, 95 youth were monitored for Court Ordered attendance.
+Forty-two youth were terminated from the list and 53 youth are still being actively monitored.
+There have been 65 warnings and 21 additional motions filed with the Court for further sanctions including time served at the Linda Martin Attention Center and community service hours.
 CLINICAL AND DIAGNOSTIC EVALUATIONS The Court obtains psychological evaluations and risk assessments for a variety of reasons with the findings and recommendations of these evaluations used for case planning, dispositional options, amenability, sex offender classification purposes, or for cases where out of home placements are being considered.
 The Court contracts with outside sources to obtain these evaluations.
-In 2012, 18 psychological and risk assessments were performed.
+In 2013, nine psychological and risk assessments were performed.
 The evaluations and assessments are funded by the RECLAIM Ohio grant.
 Drug screens are administered by the Court's probation officers as an aid in monitoring youth's compliance with probation or for evaluation purposes.
 The drug screens are paid for by the youth and from the Probation Services Fund.